 We hope that you were able to get the chance to go outside and enjoy the incredible summer sun in the past few months.
 There are lots of reasons that the summer is particularly special, but it can be tough to stay hydrated under the blazing sun, especially when taking something like phentermine.

-Many have reported that the most common side effect of using phentermine is having a dry mouth, which is known medically as xerostomia.
 The problem only gets worse when coupled with the natural dehydrating effects of summer.
 Even if you aren’t suffering from dry mouth, staying hydrated is an important part of staying healthy and losing weight!

 Today we’ll be taking a closer look at dry mouth, why you should stay hydrated when losing weight, and offer some ideas on how to stay hydrated and minimize the risk of dry mouth while using phentermine.